Diversification

 Diversification can offer options when it comes to planning how best to handover the family farm to the next generation.
 Having a succession plan in place not only allows for a smoother transition, but it can also play a big part in securing the future of the family business.

-Latest research* commissioned by NFU Mutual shows that farmers are planning for the future of their farm; with 56% reporting that they have a succession plan in place in 2024.
+Latest research** commissioned by NFU Mutual shows that farmers are planning for the future of their farm; with 51% reporting that they have a succession plan in place in 2025.
+Although this figure has dropped, with us seeing 56% in 2024.

 Talk to a financial expert

 Whether you’re thinking about stepping back from the management of your farming business or would like financial advice, we can work with you to put a personal financial plan in place, to help you achieve your goals.
-You can speak to a financial adviser by calling 0800 622 323 or request a call back.
+You can speak to one of our experienced financial adviser by calling 0808 134 3962 or request a call back.

 Please note that Inheritance Tax advice is not regulated by the Financial Conduct Authority or the Prudential Regulation Authority.